Peripli/specification/api.md

 Additionally, the follow terms and concepts are use:

 * *ID*: An ID is globally unique identifier.
-An ID MUST NOT be longer than 100 characters and SHOULD only consist of alphanumeric characters, periods, and hyphens.
+An ID MUST NOT be longer than 50 characters and SHOULD only consist of alphanumeric characters, periods, and hyphens.
 Using a GUID is RECOMMENDED.
 * *CLI-friendly name*: A CLI-friendly name is a short string that SHOULD only use lowercase alphanumeric characters, periods, hyphens, and no white spaces.
 A name MUST NOT exceed 255 character, but it is RECOMMENDED to keep it much shorter -- imagine a user having to type it as an argument for a longer command.
 * *Description*: A description is a human readable string, which SHOULD NOT exceed 255 characters.
 If a description is longer than 255 characters, the Service Manager MAY silently truncate it.

+## Data Formats

+The data format for all Service Manager endpoints is [JSON](https://json.org).
+That implies that all strings are Unicode strings.

+The Service Manager deals with date-time values in some places.
+Because JSON lacks a date-time data type, date-time values are encoded as strings, following ISO 8601.
+The only supported date-time format is: `yyyy-mm-ddThh:mm:ss[.mmm]`

+### Content Type

+All requests and responses defined in this specification with accompanying bodies SHOULD contain a `Content-Type` HTTP header set to `application/json`.
+If the `Content-Type` is not set, Service Brokers and Platforms MAY still attempt to process the body.
+If a Service Broker rejects a request due to a mismatched `Content-Type` or the body is unprocessable it SHOULD respond with `400 Bad Request`.

 ## Localization